Episode #403 (Originally aired 09/16/16)

 We have a much bigger audience than all the other stupid shows that the other politicians do.

-And speaking of politicians, Bill, that's what I wanted to say here.
+And speaking of politicians, Bill, that's what I wanted to say to you.

 And that's why I heard today Donald Trump encouraged you to do this show.

-And many politicians are afraid to go on your show because you're not a politician.
+And many politicians are afraid to go on your show because he's not a politician.

 I actually didn't hear that.